IBM/cloud-i-blog/README.md

 # Automate your IBM i tasks with Ansible

 Ansible is a radically simple IT automation system.
 It handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration.
 IBM i is an operating system that has thousands of core workloads running for different industries worldwide.
 More and more IBM i customers plan or have already started the journey of automating tasks and moving workloads into cloud environment.
 Traditional IBM i MSPs and ISVs are also looking for better solutions to improve the efficiency of system and application management.
-Ansible for IBM i can fit most of the tasks and cloud automation requirements for IBM i customers.
+Ansible for IBM i can fit most of the on-prem tasks and cloud automation requirements for IBM i customers.

 There are several cases that IBM i customers or ISVs can take advantage of Ansible:
 1. Automate traditional IBM i administration tasks, such as PTF management, system and application configuration, application deployment and installation, etc. These tasks are very common and are repeatedly executed in users’ environment.
 Thus, automate such tasks and processes can highly improve the system management efficiency.